Kirk Apartment demolition underway with owner's contractors

 Hinson has been working closely with contractors and Kent while City Administrator Aaron Burnett is on vacation and answered quickly, "Yes, there should be some architectural salvage that goes on with the specialized contractor."

-DeCarlo Demolition Company had workers on site as early a 8:00 a.m. to prepare the area.
-Zach DeCarlo, demolition foreman explained the process in more detail.
+DeCarlo Demolition Company had workers on site as early a 8 a.m. to prepare the area.
+Zach DeCarlo, demolition foreman, explained the process in more detail.
 "We're gonna start on the north wall and pull the walls down gently.
-We'll make our way to the south and by the end of the week, we should have it down to rubble."
+We'll make our way to the south and by the end of the week.
+We should have it down to rubble."

 In total the process should take three to four weeks with phased re-opening of the sidewalks as they become safe for pedestrians.